ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ##### BSDF under a smooth refractive interface

-*[image: #RefrBsdfGeom again?]*

 Using the general definition of BSDF, we'll now derive the proper formula for a layer under a smooth Fresnel surface.
 For that we will need to prepare 4 prerequisite formulae, which we will then use to build the final BSDF formula

+*[image #RefrBsdfGeomFull: Full geometry of a BSDF under a smooth refractive interface.]*

 First, let's see what happens to the incoming radiance when it passes a smooth interface between two media with different indices of refraction
 $$
 L_{i}\left(\omega_{i}^{\prime}\right) = L_{i}\left(\omega_{i}\right) \frac{\eta_1^2}{\eta_0^2} T\left(\theta_i\right)
 $$